Public Affairs MSc – 2023 entry

 - Political communication and campaigning.

-You’ll also complete a year-long dissertation, or a project-based report linked to a three-month work placement, which makes our MSc unique.
+You’ll also complete a year-long dissertation, or a project-based report linked to your three-month work placement, if you take this option.

 The structure of our programmes follows clear educational aims that are tailored to each programme.
 These are all outlined in the programme specifications which include further details such as the learning outcomes: